 Q: How will you handle payroll reporting and payments for policyholders on the AccuPremium pay-as-you-go program?

 A: Our AccuPremium servicing company is providing assistance to customers who need to report zero or lower payroll.
-Also, as mentioned above, we will be suspending all non-pay cancellations for a 60-day period to allow our policyholders additional time to make their payments.

 Q: How will we handle onsite requirements for loss control visits?